• Skip to primary navigation

 An immersion blender is a small handheld kitchen appliance used to purée food in the container in which it is being prepared.
 They are relatively inexpensive and do a great job puréeing soups.

-If you do not have an immersion blender, you can use a food processor or blender, but you will have to do it in batches.
+If you do not have an immersion blender, you can use a food processor or blender, but you must do it in batches.
 Be extremely careful with the hot mixture.
 If all else fails, use a potato masher.
 You might have a few lumps, but the soup will still be delicious!

-If you want to change things up a bit, try adding a handful of shredded cheddar cheese and a few Cheez-it’s or oyster crackers before serving.
+Add a handful of shredded cheddar cheese and a few Cheez-its or oyster crackers before serving to change things up.

-You can replace some of the milk called for in this recipe with half-and-half or heavy cream if you would like a richer soup.
+You can replace some of the milk with half-and-half or heavy cream for a richer soup.

 Nutrition